 Cricket Bourget was born and raised in Detroit until her family moved to Arizona when she was in middle school.
 Having started working around the law when she got her first job as a receptionist at a small firm while still a teenager, the legal field is the only place she has ever worked.
 Over the years, she moved up in the field and, aside from a brief stint at the Arizona Attorney General’s Office, she has always worked in small firms or for sole practitioners—criminal defense, civil litigation, white collar crime, family law, land use, constitutional law, and civil rights.
 Cricket says, “Most people are intimidated by their—usually unwanted—encounters with the legal system, and I feel great satisfaction in helping them through their problems.
 I would never want to be a lawyer, but, since I am fortunate to have always worked with top-notch trial litigators whose skills and style I admire, I can say that I enjoy working with lawyers.”

-In addition to two dogs and one cat, Cricket has one child, a daughter in high school, who aspires to be a paleontologist.
+In addition to one dog and one cat, Cricket has a daughter at ASU who aspires to be a paleontologist.
 Cricket enjoys astronomy, archeology, studying herbal medicine and folk healing, and the wide-open spaces of the American West.
-She and her daughter love traveling to archeological and geological sites in Arizona (Grand Canyon, Indian ruins, cliff dwellings, etc.), but she also loves NFL season, and all of the culture that Phoenix has to offer—from baseball to ballet, First Friday art-walks, and everything in-between.
+She and her daughter love traveling to archeological and geological sites in Arizona (Grand Canyon, Indian ruins, cliff dwellings, etc.), and also all of the culture that Phoenix has to offer—from baseball to ballet, First Friday art-walks, and everything in-between.
 Cricket grows fresh herbs for cooking, and enjoys flowers and houseplants and supplementing her family’s diet with home-grown veggies.